Updated October 18, 2019

-- Notarized/certified photocopy of Birth Certificate issued by an authority in Canada accompanied by photo ID (examples include a driver’s license or health card), or
+- Notarized/certified photocopy of Birth Certificate issued by an authority in Canada accompanied by photo ID (must be a Canadian government issued photo ID), or

 - Notarized/certified photocopy of Canadian Passport, or

-- Notarized/certified photocopy of Canadian citizenship certificate, Record of Landing; accompanied by photo ID (examples include a driver’s license or health card) or
+- Notarized/certified photocopy of confirmation of permanent residence accompanied by photo ID (must be a Canadian government issued photo ID), or

 - Notarized/certified photocopy of Permanent Resident Card/Canadian Citizen Card — copies of both sides of card must be provided and legible.

 Additional Document Information for IMGs

 IMGs must be graduates of an acceptable medical school on the World Directory of Medical Schools list.
-Candidate can submit to the Program a copy or printout of the website listing the medical school which clearly states that the language of instruction is English or French.
+Candidate must submit to the Program a copy or printout of the website listing the medical school which clearly states that the language of instruction is English or French.